MolSSI-Education/python-package-best-practices/_episodes/09-documentation.md

 In particular,  we will focus on how to build documentation using Sphinx and host that documentation online using ReadTheDocs.

 Documentation must be provided to allow for use, development, and maintenance of software.
-Documentation is often overlooked by developers since it can be tedious and boring, however writing good documentation is an extremely good habit to develop.
+Documentation is often overlooked by developers since it can be tedious and boring.
+However, writing good documentation is an extremely good habit to develop.

 The documentation typically involves several components: